-EDITORIAL AFTER NOTE: I found out not too long ago that there is an indignant internet discussion going on concerning the remarks that follow on this page.
+( EDITORIAL AFTER NOTE: I found out some time ago there was an indignant internet discussion going on concerning the remarks that follow... )

 I would go to the nearest self defense supplier that handled extremely serious stun guns and I would buy one.
 I'd tightly tape it to the end of a stout 8 foot dowel and move the switch down to my end.

 I'd get the horse into the round pen and then get in with it.
 I would give the horse the opportunity to leave.
 As I said earlier, if I can keep it moving away I can get past the aggression.